-The Commission on Narcotic Drugs (CND) was established by the Economic and Social Council (ECOSOC) resolution 9(I) in 1946, to assist the ECOSOC in supervising the application of the international drug control treaties.
-In 1991, the General Assembly (GA) further expanded the mandates of the CND to enable it to function as the governing body of the UNODC, and to approve the budget of the Fund of the United Nations International Drug Control Programme, which accounts for over 90 per cent of the resources available to the United Nations for drug control.
-In ECOSOC resolution 1999/30, the CND was requested to enhance its functioning by structuring its agenda into two distinct segments: a normative segment, during which the CND discharges its treaty-based and normative functions; and an operational segment, during which the CND exercises its role as the governing body of UNODC.
+The Commission on Narcotic Drugs (CND) was established by Economic and Social Council (ECOSOC) resolution 9(I) in 1946, to assist the ECOSOC in supervising the application of the international drug control treaties.
+In 1991, the General Assembly (GA) expanded the mandate of the CND to function as the governing body of UNODC.
+The CND's agenda has two distinct segments: a normative segment for discharging treaty-based and normative functions; and an operational segment for exercising the role as the governing body of UNODC.

-The CND meets annually when it considers and adopts a range of decisions and resolutions.
-Intersessional meetings of the CND are regularly convened to provide policy guidance to UNODC.
-Towards the end of each year, the CND meets at a reconvened session to consider budgetary and administrative matters as the governing body of the United Nations drug programme.
+The CND meets annually and adopts a range of decisions and resolutions.
+Intersessional meetings are convened throughout the year.
+Towards the end of each year, the Commission meets at a reconvened session to consider budgetary and administrative matters as the governing body of the United Nations drug programme.

 In 2019, the Commission adopted the Ministerial Declaration on Strengthening actions at the national, regional and international levels to accelerate the implementation of joint commitments made to jointly address and counter the world drug problem.
 In the Declaration, Member States decided to review the progress made in implementing the policy commitments in 2029, with a mid-term review in 2024.
 The Commission actively works on the follow-up to the 2019 Ministerial Declaration, to accelerate the implementation of all international drug policy commitments.